 If bacteria penetrate the follicle, a comedone can grow into inflamed pimples or inflammatory acne.

-Either of them can appear on skin with or without a more severe type of acne.
-They can be easily mistaken with other types of acne - it’s very important to know to identify them, so you can rid of them effectively.
+Pimples can appear on the skin with or without a more severe type of acne.
+They can be easily mistaken for other types of acne.It's very important to know how to identify both closed and open comedones, so you can remove them effectively.